FJurmanovic/schnitzel/README.md

 # Schnitzel
-Rework of food recipe sharing social network
+Rework of food recipe sharing social network.
+Getting rid of spaghetti code and switching to a more stable model.

 License
 -------